 — How do you assess the attempts to “implement” an inactive project on the part of its lobbyists and the relevant ministry, although there are warnings from the European Union?

-– Elena Shulyak at one of the events expressed the opinion that deputies would no longer support any initiative on the topic of urban planning, because they would be afraid of public condemnation.
+— At one of the events, Elena Shulyak expressed the opinion that deputies would no longer support any initiative on the topic of urban planning, because they would be afraid of public condemnation.
 How do you perceive this thesis?

-– This is a PR technology, nothing more.
-I remember earlier they started showing a certain pop singer on TV and immediately called her “a Ukrainian pop star.”
+— This is a PR technology, nothing more.
+I remember that they used to show a pop singer on TV and immediately called her “a Ukrainian pop star.”
 Over time, she became entrenched in people’s imaginations just like that.
 This is a certain technology - to systematically talk about the same thing as a fait accompli.

 — But this PR technology has a bad effect on our reputation in the eyes of our partners.
 After all, it turns out that they are being told a lie to their face, which they later find out about.